Sample Developmental Edit: Before And After Examples

 "Other departments managed their deadlines."

 Sarah read the first paragraph.
 Thirty days.
-With the Peterson project timeline, that was impossible.
+With the Peterson timeline, that was impossible.
 They were setting her up to fail.

 "I need to see the original scope document," she said.